Takwa2702/blockchain-developer-bootcamp-final-project/README.md

  ### Contracts
    - Run yarn install in project root to install Truffle build and smart contract dependencies
-   - Development network is Ganache running locally on port 7545 and has a network id of 5777
+   - Have a Ganache server running on port 8545
    - truffle migrate --network development
    - truffle develop
    - To deploy the contract on Ganache: migrate --development